Late Payment Interest Calculator

 Commercial Transactions:

 In commercial agreements between businesses, especially in deferred payments, late interest may apply if payment is not made within the specified time.
-Sellers may charge such interest in order to collect their receivables.
+Sellers may charge such interest in order to collect their receivables, and a Late Payment Interest Calculator can help determine this amount.

 Credit and Debt Relationships: